self-server/app/README.md

 personally, I wouldn't be where I am today without it either.
 The code is as much yours as it is mine.

-If you've got the capabilities to improve my work, or extend it with your own ideas, do it.
+If you've got the capabilities to improve my work, or extend it with your own ideas, do it!
 Make it your own, or help me make it better.

-### Live Installation
+### SelfServerOS
-built with booting off usb in mind, but not restricted to installing to a drive.
+Out-of-the-box functionality.
+Debian based (at least for now).
+USB+Persistence or installed to drive

 ### Programmers in Mind
 - fully documented api (token? oauth? facebook?)